-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Working in an interdisciplinary environment Others Production of new research ideas
+Search for, analysis and synthesis of data and information, with the use of the necessary technology sensitivity to gender issues

+Working in an international environment Working in an interdisciplinary environment

+Criticism and self-criticism

 - Production of free, creative and inductive thinking. - Decision-making. - Search for, analysis and synthesis of data and information. - Development of algorithmic thinking. - Ability of analyzing and modelling problems.